ZertES Signature Solution

 eSignature meanings and types in Switzerland

-Similar to eIDAS, ZertES recognizes the three types of electronic signature: simple electronic signature (SES), advanced electronic signature (AES), and qualified electronic signature (QES), each offering different levels of legality and security.
+Similar to eIDAS, ZertES recognizes three types of electronic signature: simple electronic signature (SES), advanced electronic signature (AES), and qualified electronic signature (QES), each offering different levels of legality and security.
 Sign.Plus offers each level of legal validity from a single source, ensuring your needs are fully met.

 Basic